Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - Some options that were previously set in the `DeviceClient` constructor are now in the optional `IotHubClientOptions` parameter.
 - This method has been split into the three individual steps that this method used to take.
 See [this file upload sample](./iothub/device/samples/getting%20started/FileUploadSample/) for an example of how to do file upload using these discrete steps.
 - Cloud-to-device messages can be received by calling `SetMessageHandlerAsync` and providing a callback.
 Users no longer need to poll for messages with `ReceiveAsync`.
+- Remote certificate validation is no longer supported for AMQP web socket connections.

+#### Notable additions

+- Added support for setting a client web socket instance in the client options so that users can have better control over AMQP web socket connections.

 #### ModuleClient